-From the outset of their discussions, the Committee agreed that the mortality and morbidity data should guide their decision-making while also acknowledging that the data presents challenges to their effort.
+From the outset of their discussions, the Committee agreed that the mortality and morbidity data should guide their decision-making while also acknowledging that the data present challenges to their effort.
 The appropriate amount of priority to provide stable, dischargeable LVAD candidates has been an on-going discussion within the heart community.
-The candidates who will benefit from the proposed policy changes are likely to be considered relatively well enough to have been waiting for a long time at home without complication.
+The candidates who will benefit from the proposed policy changes are likely to be considered relatively well enough to have been waiting at home for a long time without complication.
 Conversely, candidates currently assigned to adult status 2 or status 3 are likely to be hospitalized, unwell, and experiencing complications associated with their LVAD.

-The Committee had multiple discussions about the appropriateness of providing such high priority to individuals whose waitlist mortality rates are likely to be much better than other groups of patients assigned to statuses 2 and 3.
-For example, members questioned the appropriateness of assigning the same medical urgency to a stable, at-home LVAD patient as a status 2 candidate who is admitted to the hospital.
-Some members asked whether there is enough evidence supporting the claim that status 4 patients with dischargeable LVADs are disadvantaged under the current allocation framework.
+The Committee had multiple discussions about the appropriateness of providing such high priority to individuals whose waitlist mortality rates are likely to be much better than other groups of patients assigned to statuses 2 and 3.68 For example, members questioned the appropriateness of assigning the same medical urgency to a stable, at-home LVAD patient as a status 2 candidate who is admitted to the hospital.
+69 Some members asked whether there is enough evidence supporting the claim that status 4 patients with dischargeable LVADs are disadvantaged under the current allocation framework.
+70

-Several journal articles cited in this proposal describe the patient acuity associated with developing a device complication, but until an adverse event occurs a stable LVAD candidate is likely an outpatient with a relatively good quality of life.
-As a result, determining priority often involves trying to account for the likelihood of developing a complication or experiencing a malfunction the longer a candidate waits with an implanted device.
+Several journal articles cited in this briefing paper describe the patient acuity associated with developing a device complication, but until an adverse event occurs, a stable LVAD candidate is likely an outpatient